 Palenque is one of the most studied and documented Mayan archeological ruins.
 The known history about Palenque is more than we can provide here.
 The ongoing debates focus on the interpretation of the hieroglyphics, the gender and role of the many rulers, and how educators decipher and interpret the secrets and evolving facts about the Maya.
 Undoubtedly, many details remain unknown.

 We have listed some highlights of our experience at Palenque.
 This is just a small introduction to the site with an overview of the structures.

-The Temple of the Cross, Temple of the Sun, and Temple of the Foliated Cross are a set of graceful temples in the site of Palenque.
-The temples are located on a pyramids, each having elaborate carvings and interior chambers that explain rituals and allegiance to Mayan gods.
+Temples of the Crosses Group – The Temple of the Cross, Temple of the Sun, and Temple of the Foliated Cross are a set of elegant temples in the Palenque site.
+The temples, located on platforms, each having elaborate carvings and interior chambers that explain rituals and allegiance to Mayan gods.

-The stairway descends vertically 80 feet to Pakal’s burial chamber where an ornately carved stone slab sealed his tomb.
-The humidity in the tomb is intense, leaving you with the feeling that the walls literally weep for Pakal.
-Special permission is required to visit this interior part of the Temple of Inscriptions
+The stairway is a 80 foot vertical descent to Pakal’s burial chamber where an ornately carved stone slab sealed his tomb.
+The humidity in the tomb is intense, and leaves one thinking that the walls weep for Pakal.
+Special permission is required to visit this interior part of the Temple of Inscriptions.

-Palenque is on many travelers bucket list, as this ruin site provides a unique adventure very different from other southern located sites.
-The experience leaves a footprint that most visitors cannot describe, with no regrets for the seemingly long trip to Chiapas.
+Palenque is on many travelers bucket list, as this ruin site provides a unique adventure very different from other southern Mayan sites.
+The experience leaves a lasting impression that most visitors cannot describe.
+Not a single traveler has regrets for their planned diversion to Chiapas.

-Public transportation will take you to the area, but a rental car makes the adventure more real and authentic as you stop in local pueblos en route.
-We loved our trip and continue to look for opportunities to make our way back to Palenque, to learn more about the Maya.
+Public transportation will take you to the area, but a rental car makes the adventure far more interesting.
+We loved our trip and continue to look for opportunities to make our way back to Palenque in search of more information about the Maya.